BZoennchen/Pages/_posts/2023-11-19-musical-interrogation-III.md

 series: "Musical Interrogation"
 ---

-This article is the continuation of my series Musical Interrogation.
+This article is the continuation of a series.
-It is recommended that you read the these articles first.
+It is recommended that you read part I and II first.
-This time we use a recurrent neural network, more preceisly an **LSTM** which I explained a little bit in [Introduction]({% post_url 2023-04-02-musical-interrogation-I %}).
+This time we use a recurrent neural network (**RNN**), more preceisly an **LSTM**, which I explained a little bit in the [introduction]({% post_url 2023-04-02-musical-interrogation-I %}).
-An LSTM is a **RNN** that couter acts the problem of exploding and vanishing gradients.
+An LSTM is a RNN that counteracts the problem of exploding and vanishing gradients.

-The article gives some explanation to the code in the following [notebook](https://github.com/BZoennchen/musical-interrogation/blob/main/partIII/melody_rnn.ipynb) which can be executed on [Google Colab](https://colab.research.google.com/?hl=de).
+This article gives some explanation to the code in the following [notebook](https://github.com/BZoennchen/musical-interrogation/blob/main/partIII/melody_rnn.ipynb), which can be executed on [Google Colab](https://colab.research.google.com/?hl=de).
-Because our model is now able to learn long-time relations, we can use the ``GridEncoder``, i.e., a piano roll data representation which is exaclty what we do.
+Because our model is now able to learn long-time relations, we can use the ``GridEncoder``, i.e., a *piano roll data representation*, which is exaclty what we do.

 ## Recurrent Neural Networks